ToucanToco/weaverbird/docs/_docs/tech/steps.md

 between the minimum and maximum date found in the dataset (or in each group if a group by logic is applied - see thereafter).

+Added rows will be set to null in columns not referenced in the step configuration.

 You should make sure to use a group by logic if you want to add missing dates in independent groups of rows (e.g. you may need to add missing rows for every country found in a "COUNTRY" column).
 And you should ensure that every date is